Same-sex Partnerships In Ukraine Would Show Its Values

-The prominent role of many LGBT people in the Ukrainian military may be part of what is changing attitudes, as LGBT soldiers fight for their homeland and for their rights.
-A Ukrainian petition this year to support legalizing same-sex marriage easily reached the 25,000 signature threshold requiring their president to respond.
+The role of many may be part of what is changing attitudes, as LGBT soldiers .
+A Ukrainian this year to support legalizing same-sex marriage the 25,000 signature threshold requiring their president to respond.

 Parliament would have to pass legislation, and it is unclear if it would pass.
 Activists say legally-recognizing same-sex partnerships is realistic.

 “I can sense a more positive shift in attitudes to us and our work,” says Vasyl Malikov, an LGBT activist with an NGO called Spectrum Kharkiv.
 “Of course there is still homophobia, but there is more public support for us now.”

 this year suggest a sharp change in Ukrainian attitudes toward the LGBT community.
 Those who now express a “negative view” of that community have dropped by more than a third from six year ago, down from 60.4 percent to 38.2 percent.
 Over 40 percent of Ukrainians polled now support civil partnerships, with 35 percent also in favor of same sex marriage.